 Provincial Nominee Programs

 Each Canadian province has the ability to nominate immigrants with skills or circumstances the province values and needs.
-Nova Scotia has a number of excellent provincial nominee programs including:
+These programs frequently change and criteria and processing times vary between each province and region.

 Start-Up Visa (venture capital or angel investor-backed)